Home page Site search Site

 Words and phrases to avoid

-The following terms evoke historic anti-semitic images rather than reflecting a Jewish
+The following terms evoke historic anti-semitic images rather than

 cultural expression.
 Therefore, most Messianic Jews do not use them.